wellcomecollection/catalogue-pipeline/docs/search_relevance/elastic.md

 ## What are our users trying to do?

-We started with an inhereted set of users' search behaviours and intentions from the previous version of our site, [wellcomelibrary.org](https://wellcomelibrary.org).
+We started with an inherited set of users' search behaviours and intentions from the previous version of our site, [wellcomelibrary.org](https://wellcomelibrary.org).

-A few of the most prominent behaviours which carried over to the new site were:
+Some of the most prominent behaviours which carried over to the new site were:

 - Searching for a specific work with a known title, like ["A popular history of astronomy during the nineteenth century"](https://wellcomecollection.org/works?query=A%20popular%20history%20of%20astronomy%20during%20the%20nineteenth%20century)
 - Searching for a known subject, like ["alchemy"](https://wellcomecollection.org/works?query=alchemy)